OpenTreeOfLife/otcetera/README.md

 The tools use the same (OTCLI) class to process command line arguments.
 This provides the following command line flags:
   * `-h` for help
+  * `-fFILE` to treat every line of FILE as if it were a command line argument (useful for processing hundreds of filenames)
   * `-v` for verbose output
   * `-q` for quieter than normal output
   * `-t` for trace level (extremely verbose) output